jdc-projects/homelab/README.md

 This system requires that some setup is completed on the first:

-* The ports 80 and 443 port must be exposed to the internet
+* The ports 80 and 443 must be exposed to the internet
-* The root of the server_base_domain must point towards the public IP
+* The "*.server_base_domain" must point towards the public IP
 * Setup of the [Github Org app](https://github.com/actions/actions-runner-controller/blob/master/docs/using-arc-across-organizations.md)

 ## Environment variables required for build